tbrockman/tbrockman.github.io/_posts/2024-06-28-github-paint.md

 1. Then, after initializing a fresh `git` repository, for each day (in the appropriate chronological order\-\-though this doesn't seem to matter much to GitHub), we forge the necessary number of commits on each date (since `git` allows setting arbitrary commit timestamps).
 1. Finally, push the new repository and history (deleting the old one if it exists), and wait a bit for GitHub to render our shiny new contribution graph.

-So far, it seems to work pretty well, but it's not *super* battle-tested. if you run into issues feel free to create a pull request: [https://github.com/tbrockman/github-paint](https://github.com/tbrockman/github-paint).
+So far, it seems to work pretty well, but it's not *super* battle-tested. if you run into issues feel free to create a pull request in the repository: [https://github.com/tbrockman/github-paint](https://github.com/tbrockman/github-paint).

-hope you like it!
+✌️